 Expert Opinion

-Pros of the Inofia Folding Mattress
+Pros of the Target Continental Sleep Tri Fold Mattress

-Cons of the Inofia Folding Mattress
+Cons of the Target Continental Sleep Tri Fold Mattress

-Best Luxury Floor Mattress – Helix Midnight Luxe
+Helix Midnight Luxe – Best Luxury Floor Mattress

 Helix has a line of six hybrid mattresses, each with a different level of firmness.
 The Midnight is one of their medium models.
 It has enough contouring for side sleepers, but should still be supportive enough for back sleepers, as long as they don’t mind a softer bed.
 Learn more in our video review.